Netflux/booking-manager-COS30043/README.md

 * [License](#license)

 ## Installation
-1. Clone the repository using `git clone https://github.com/Netflux/booking-manager.git`.
+1. Clone the repository using `git clone https://github.com/Netflux/booking-manager-COS30043.git`.
 2. Install NPM dependencies using `npm install`.
 3. Compile the client/server files using `npm run build`.
 4. Start the server using `npm start`.
 The default port is 3000.

+\* Tested on Arch Linux (x64).
+May not work as intended on non-Linux based OS.
 \* The login system and booking/room storage require a valid MongoDB connection.

 ## Commands